Midwest-Diesel/inventory-desktop/README.md

   - `npm run publish`
   - Commit and push

-Sometimes it can take 5 min for the update to propagate if you push multiple updates in close proximity.
+Sometimes it can take around 5 min for the update to propagate if you push multiple updates in close proximity.

 ## Testing
 Make sure you run `npm run dev:test` to host the test client.